valhalla/valhalla-docs/explorer/tutorial.md

 2. Under `Analyze access`, click `Generate isochrones`.
 3. Click the option for `walking` to see where you can walk from this point.
   ![Generate isochrones for walking](/images/mobility-explorer-isochrones-walking.png) The map updates to show color-coded rings that represent where you can reach within 15-, 30-, 45-, and 60-minute time increments.
 You may need to zoom out to see the entire walkshed area.
-Notice that you cannot reach Alameda (the island area to the south of Oakland) by walking from this point because there is no direct pedestrian access from here.
-It requires taking either ferry or having a vehicle to cross over by tunnel.
   ![Map of isochrones for walking](/images/mobility-explorer-isochrones-walking-map.png)
-4. Try the biking and driving options to see how the shapes compare to walking.
-With a bicycle or car, you could get to Alameda (by bicycle because you can access a bridge toward the southeast or by car because you can take the tunnel). _Note: The driving isochrone map does not [yet](https://mapzen.com/blog/announcing-open-traffic/) consider current traffic conditions._
+4. Try the biking and driving options to see how the shapes compare to walking. _Note: The driving isochrone map does not [yet](https://mapzen.com/blog/announcing-open-traffic/) consider current traffic conditions._
 5. Click `transit` to view where you can travel by transit.
 By default, isochrones are calculated for the current time.
 6. Click the clock button and try changing the departure time to be during workday commute hours, weekends, and after midnight to see the differences.